Gulab Jamun Recipe – Soft with Milk Powder

 0

-Gulab Jamun Recipe | How to make Soft Gulab Mamun with Milk Powder in a detailed photo and video recipe.
-Perhaps one of the most popular Indian sweet recipes across India.
-It is one such dessert that is not only liked by all age groups but can also be attempted by all age groups.
-Traditionally the Gulab jamoon is made with store-bought pre-mix, but the same can be made by combining milk powder, plain flour, and baking powder.
+Gulab Jamun Recipe | How to make Soft Gulab Jamun with Milk Powder in a detailed photo and video recipe.
+This is perhaps one of the most popular Indian sweet recipes across India.
+It is a dessert liked by all age groups and can be attempted by anyone.
+Traditionally, Gulab jamun is made with store-bought pre-mix, but it can also be made by combining milk powder, plain flour, and baking powder.

 gulab jamun recipe